kamilazdybal/pykitPIV/README.md

 ## Introduction

 **pykitPIV** (**Py**thon **ki**nematic **t**raining for **P**article **I**mage **V**elocimetry) is a Python
-package for synthetic PIV image generation that exploits the kinematic relationship between two consecutive PIV images.
+package for synthetic PIV image generation.
+It exploits the idea that if the time separation between two PIV images is small, kinematic relationship between two consecutive PIV images is sufficient to determine particle displacement fields.

-The generated image pairs and the associated flow targets can be directly used in training convolutional neural networks (CNNs) for flow estimation.
+The generated image pairs, and the associated flow targets, can be directly used in training convolutional neural networks (CNNs) for optical flow estimation.
-The PIV image processing is compatible with **PyTorch** and can easily port with convolutional layers (``torch.nn.Conv2d``) or with convolutional filters (``torch.nn.functional.conv2d``).
+The PIV images are compatible with **PyTorch** and can easily port with convolutional layers (``torch.nn.Conv2d``) or with convolutional filters (``torch.nn.functional.conv2d``).
 The goal of this library is to give the user, or a machine learning algorithm, a lot of flexibility in setting-up image generation.
+**pykitPIV** thus provides images of varying complexity in order to exhaust challenging training scenarios.

+The graph below shows the possible workflows constructed from the five main classes:

 <p align="center">
     <img src="docs/images/pykitPIV-workflow.svg" width="800">
 </p>

-The graph above shows the possible workflows constructed from the five main classes:

 - The class **Particle** can be used to initialize particle properties and particle positions on an image.